-"The features that I have found most valuable are their compute and their Relational Database Service."
+"The features I found most valuable are the integration options."

 "The pre-delivered content from the SAP cloud platform is definitely a strength."